Spin Hurwitz numbers and topological quantum field theory: Averaging TQFTs over finite covers

 \section{Averaging TQFTs over finite covers}

-The aim of this section is to give a procedure for taking TQFT $Z_1$ and producing a new TFT $Z_n$ which averages $Z_1$ over $n$-fold covers.
-This is based on the machinery of finite path integrals as defined in \cite{FHLT} (based on ideas from \cite{Freed}). \footnote{See also the entry for \cite{FHLT} at ncatlab.org, written by Urs Schreiber, as well as \cite{Lur}.}
+The aim of this section is to give a procedure for taking a TQFT $Z_1$ and producing a new TQFT $Z_n$ for each positive integer $n$ which averages $Z_1$ over $n$-fold covers.
+This procedure is based on the machinery of finite path integrals as defined in \cite{FHLT} (based on ideas from \cite{Freed}).
+See also the recent paper \cite{Morton} \footnote{See also the entry for \cite{FHLT} at ncatlab.org, written by Urs Schreiber, as well as \cite{Lur}.}

 For example, applying this procedure to the trivial TQFT recovers the theory which assigns the ordinary Hurwitz numbers to a closed 2-manifold.
-Applying this to the Atiyah theory gives the spin Hurwitz theory $Z_n$ of Theorem \ref{TFT}.
+Applying this to the parity theory (see Example \ref{AtTh}) will produce the spin Hurwitz theory of Theorem \ref{TFT}.

-\begin{notation} In this section, we will write $\Bord$ instead of $\Bord _2 ^{Spin}$, $\Alg$ instead of $S\Alg$ and $\Vect$ instead of $S\Vect$.
+\begin{notation} In this section, we will write $\Bord$ instead of $\Bord^{Spin}$, $\Alg$ instead of $S\Alg$ and $\Vect$ instead of $S\Vect$.
 The results of this section apply much more generally.
 For example $\Bord$ could be the oriented or framed bordism category (or $(\infty ,2)$-category), and $\Alg$ could be the Morita category of ordinary algebras, or the $(\infty ,2)$-category of dg-algebras.